Precious Emuejeraye: Move to Indonesia

 He next move to Persija Jakarta before moving to Persiba Balikpapan.
 He was, however, sacked by the club following poor performances.
-He trained with Woodlands Wellington before being snapped up by Persidafon Dafonsoro and made his debut for the club in a 3-1 loss against his former club Sriwijaya FC on 16 May 2013.
+He trained with Woodlands Wellington before being snapped up by Liga 3 club Persidafon Dafonsoro and made his debut for the club in a 3–1 loss against his former club Sriwijaya on 16 May 2013.

 Persidafon Dafonsoro proved to be his last club in Indonesia as a decrease in the slots for Asian players from two to one saw him return home in 2014.

 Home United

 Before signing for S. League club Home United in 2014, Emuejeraye went on trials in Thailand but found that many clubs have filled their foreign signing slots.
 His chance at Home came as a coincidence as he was merely looking for somewhere to train to keep himself match fit and stumbled upon Home's training who coincidentally had a free slot left for registration.
 He was released at the end of the season.